Written with Amanda Roberts, one of the authors behind Nutrition Inspector.

-Apple cider vinegar seems to be one of the popular kids at the high school of current alternative health.
+Apple cider vinegar seems to be one of the popular kids at the high school of natural health.
 Can you picture apple cider vinegar and kale leaning up against their lockers, just gossiping away about how they’re the most talked about ingredients in school?
-All the while, blueberries stand off to the side, wishing they could get in on the hype.
+All the while, blueberries stand off to the side, wishing someone would notice their antioxidants.

 So what’s up with this mysterious vinegar?
 Why is everyone talking about it and why is it so special?

 Vinegar is made through a double fermentation.
 First, yeast converts sugars to alcohol.
 The second fermentation happens when bacteria convert the alcohol to acid.
 Acetic acid is the main component of vinegar.

 Most vinegar is distilled.
 Thus, when the liquid is heated to a high temperature, the healthy enzymes and probiotics are destroyed.
 This is one way that apple cider vinegar stands out from other vinegars, because it is often available raw, resulting in a more nutrient-rich product.
 That murky looking stuff you see on the bottom of bottles labeled “organic raw,” “with the mother,” or “unfiltered” is actually a bunch of good bacteria that your stomach will welcome with open arms.

 Vinegar in general has been used for a long time to aid weight loss.
 It seems to reduce food cravings and leave people feeling fuller after a meal.
 (Evidence from a 2005 study listed below.)
 Maybe this is one benefit of starting your meal with a salad and vinaigrette (we’re doing something right!).